enso-org/hiring/people/senior-react-developer.md

 ## React Developer
-[Luna](https://luna-lang.org) is looking for a senior react developer to take charge of the design, development and evolution of a new responsive front-end for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+[Enso](https://enso.org) is looking for a senior react developer to take charge of the design, development and evolution of a new responsive front-end for Enso, a project said by Singularity University to have the potential to change the lives of one-billion people.
 If you bring strong technical experience and a passion for user experience, this role could be the one for you.

-As a senior react developer, you'll spearhead the design of the new user-interface for Luna 2.0, designing and building a front-end that can run across multiple browsers and in electron.
-Your work will become an integral part of Luna as you collaborate with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub, to name a few), and to make your mark on Luna's future.
+As a senior react developer, you'll spearhead the design of the new user-interface for Enso 2.0, designing and building a front-end that can run across multiple browsers and in electron.
+Your work will become an integral part of Enso as you collaborate with a world-class team of skilled engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub, to name a few), and to make your mark on Enso's future.

 #### What You're Looking For
-As a senior react developer developer you'll be in charge of the creation of the new front-end for the Luna IDE: Luna Studio.
+As a senior react developer developer you'll be in charge of the creation of the new front-end for the Enso IDE: Enso Studio.
 This will involve:

-- Spearhead the architecture and design for the new version of Luna Studio.
+- Spearhead the architecture and design for the new version of Enso Studio.
 - Working closely with stakeholders and customers to design an interface that is both intuitive and fluid to work with.
 - Implementing these solutions using modern front-end web-development